Who does The Great 515 Duck Derby benefit?

 How do my ducks get in the water?

 Let’s Tag!
-A few days prior to The Great 515 Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race - which will be up to $10,000 ducks!
+A few days prior to The Great 515 Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race.
 The tags are waterproof labels beginning with a 7 digit number and ending with a 7 digit number.

 What is my tag number?